Tesla-SHT/TOEFL-Modder/README.md

 - Vite: A build tool for web applications that offers fast development and optimized production builds
 - Naive UI: A Vue-based UI library that provides a set of customizable components for building desktop applications
 - SQLite: A lightweight, serverless, self-contained, and embeddable database engine

+  ### Requirements
+1. Setup
+   - Download Nodejs
+   - Open cmd under the root folder
+   - npm install (if too slow, input "npm install -g cnpm --registry=https://registry.npm.taobao.org" and "cnpm install")
+   - Click QuickStart.bat under the root folder
+   -

+   - Or you can just try QuickSetup.bat, but you may need to try again for the evitable error.
+2. Daily Use

+   Just Click **QuickStart.bat**!

 ### Description
 1. Books: Users can choose the book to learn